Ethan Conlon, who is representing UK stonemasonry at WorldSkills in Kazan, Russia, 22-27 August.

 Competitions in more than 50 skills take part, from stonemasons and bricklayers to beauty therapists and mechatronics.

-Ethan studied on day release at Bath College, where his lecturers were impressed with his ability and commitment.
+Ethan, who works studied on day release at Bath College, where his lecturers were impressed with his ability and commitment.
 He was an easy choice to include in the Bath College team taking part in the competitions leading up to the WorldSkills final selection process.

 Ethan, just 17 years old, competed against older trainees on his way to being selected.
 In the end, the hopefuls had been whittled down to three possible stonemasons, who then received 10 weeks of specialist training last year in preparation for a final five-day Team UK selection competition in March this year at York College.